 Frustrated with Resy's slow or unreliable Notify feature?
 We monitor Resy restaurants around the clock.
 When a table opens, you get an email with a direct link to book on Resy.

-Choose your Resy restaurant, dates, party size, and preferred times.
+Set up a Resy alert →Choose your Resy restaurant, dates, party size, and preferred times.

 Our system checks Resy around the clock for cancellations and new openings.